Braintum/ultimate-faq-solution/readme.txt

 14. AI content generation: Instantly generate suggested answers for your FAQs using AI, streamlining the process of creating accurate and helpful responses.

 == Changelog ==

+= 1.7.4 =
+* New: FAQ group detail page supported—view individual FAQ group details on their own page.

 = 1.7.3 =
 * Fixed: FAQ schema for WooCommerce products now outputs correctly for improved SEO.